-“The potential for roadway flooding increases if storm drains are clogged by leaves during rainy weather,” said Dennis Hanberg, Pierce County Planning and Public Works director.
-“Residents can help reduce roadway flooding by picking up yard waste and regularly checking storm drains near their property to make sure they are clear of leaves.”
+“Leaves can clog storm drains, resulting in roadway flooding when it rains,” said Dennis Hanberg, Pierce County Planning and Public Works director.
+“Residents are encouraged to pick up yard waste and regularly check storm drains near their properties to make sure they aren’t blocked by leaves.”

 Pierce County residents can take the following actions to keep storm drains clear:

-- Call 253-798-6000 to report flooding along a stream, river or pond in unincorporated Pierce County.
+Call (253) 798-6000 if flooding is occurring along a stream, river or pond in unincorporated Pierce County.

 Residents in cities and towns should contact their local public works department to report flooding or storm drain problems.